Setsofia-lab/rl_agent_oware_game_ppo/README.md

    - Optimizes a policy directly using gradient descent.
    - Stabilizes training with a clipped objective to prevent drastic policy updates.
    - Encourages exploration, making it well-suited for strategic games.

----

-Would you like me to further elaborate on any specific part, or do you need assistance in any other area?